-Practical guide for international students 2023-2024
+Practical guide for international students 2025-2026

 UNIVERSITÉ GRENOBLE ALPES (UGA) Dear international students, You have just joined Université Grenoble Alpes on an exchange program or to continue in higher education.
 We welcome you!
-Closely connected to its region, multidisciplinary and open to the world, Université Grenoble Alpes (UGA) has 59,000 students across its campuses, including 10,500 international students of 150 different nationalities.
+Closely connected to its region, multidisciplinary and open to the world, Université Grenoble Alpes (UGA) has 57,000 students across its campuses, including 11,000 international students of 150 different nationalities.
 UGA brings together all the public higher education institutions of Grenoble and Valence.
-With a range of courses spanning all disciplines, top-flight teaching from lecturers and professors conducting research in laboratories of international renown, 175 hectares of green campus surrounded by mountains in the heart of the French Alps, and a thriving student life and community, UGA is ideally positioned to build your academic knowledge and offer you a rewarding experience.
-The UGA is particularly keen to support its international students and ensure their success.
-This commitment has been rewarded with "Bienvenue en France" accreditation, issued by Campus France in 2020.
-This certification recognizes French higher education establishments that take special measures to welcome and accommodate their international students and scholars.
-This guide is designed specifically for international students registered at UGA.
-Its main objective is to provide an overview of all the steps you will go through from the moment you are admitted to the first days of your stay.
+With a range of courses spanning all disciplines, top-flight teaching from lecturers and professors conducting research in laboratories of international renown, UGA is ideally positioned to build your academic knowledge and offer you a rewarding experience.
+UGA is also a 175-hectare green campus surrounded by mountains in the heart of the French Alps, and has a dynamic and participative student life.
+This mobility experience is accompanied by major changes: it's a new country to discover and get to grips with!
+UGA is particularly committed to helping international students succeed, and has designed this guide to help you prepare for your arrival, giving you an overview of all the steps you'll need to take, from the moment you are admitted to the first few days of your stay.
 More detailed information about the topics covered in the guide can be found on the web portal dedicated to international students. https://international.univ-grenoble-alpes.fr/getting-organized